Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Computable analysis and complexity

-With the following definition, we first equivalently describe the set of dyadic decimal by a binary string, i.e., a finite sequence of zeros and ones. \begin{defi}(Dyadic decimal) A \emph{dyadic decimal} consists of the symbol $'+'$ or $'-'$ followed by a (possibly empty) string of 0’s and 1’s which starts (if it is nonempty) with 1, followed by a decimal point, followed by a second (nonempty) string of 0’s and 1’s.
-The set of all dyadic decimals is denoted by $D$. \end{defi} It is clear that $D_1\subset D$ and $D_1$ consists of all $d \in D$ which begin with $'+'$ and for which the string to the left of the decimal point is empty.
+With the following definition, we first equivalently describe any dyadic rational by a binary string, i.e., a finite sequence of zeros and ones. \begin{defi}(Dyadic rational) A \emph{dyadic rational} consists of the symbol $'+'$ or $'-'$ followed by a (possibly empty) string of 0’s and 1’s which starts (if it is nonempty) with 1, followed by a decimal point, followed by a second (nonempty) string of 0’s and 1’s.
+The set of all dyadic rationals is denoted by $D$. \end{defi} It is clear that $D_1\subset D$ and $D_1$ consists of all $d \in D$ which begin with $'+'$ and for which the string to the left of the decimal point is empty.
 With $\mathrm{tnd}(d)$ we denote the total number of digits in $d$, and with $\mathrm{pcs}(d)$ the total number of digits to the right of the decimal point in $d$.
 Furthermore, for any $t \in \mathbb{R}$, we write $d \sim t$, if $\vert d -t\vert \leq 2^{-\mathrm{pcs}(d)}$.
 This describes how well the number $t$ is approximated by $d$.

 Next, we define the dyadic analog to the Turing machine that can approximate a certain function in this model. \begin{defi}(Dyadic approximation function) A \emph{dyadic approximation function} is a pair $(g, i)$ with $i \in \mathbb{N}$ and with a function $g : D_1 \rightarrow D$, so that, for all $n \in \mathbb{N}$, there exists $m \in \mathbb{N}$ such that for every $d \in D_1$ with $\mathrm{tnd}(d) \geq m$, we have $\mathrm{tnd}(g(d)) \geq n$. \end{defi} Now, a function $f : [0, 1] \rightarrow \mathbb{R}$ is said to be \emph{approximable by a dyadic approximation function} $(g, i)$, if for all $t \in [0, 1]$ and all $d \in D_1$ with $tnd(d) \geq i$ and $d \sim t$, we have $g(d) \sim f(t)$.
 In this case, we write $(g, i) \sim f$.
 It has been proven by Friedman \cite{Frie84CCMI} that if $(g,i)$ is a dyadic approximation that approximates some $f$, then $f$ is uniformly continuous and uniquely determined by $g$.